Skip to main content

 Open Extensions Page

-Navigate to chrome://extensions in your browser.
+Navigate to chrome://extensions in your Chromium-based browser.

 Enable Developer Mode